Jump to top menu Jump to main menu Jump to content

 AMIE - Applied Molecular Imaging Erasmus MC

-AMIE is a Core facility research with state-of-the-art imaging technology with dedicated management and expertise.
+AMIE is a Core Facility Research with state-of-the-art imaging technology with dedicated management and expertise.
 AMIE offers various services: we are an accessible infrastructure, training center and expert center regarding preclinical and translational imaging techniques.
-A unique strength of the AMIE is that we harbor a wide plethora of imaging technologies in combination with strong ties to expert users, availability of exclusive disease models and established links between basic, translational and patient-bound research.
+A unique strength of the AMIE is that we harbor a wide range of imaging technologies in combination with strong ties to expert users, availability of exclusive disease models and established links between basic, translational and patient-bound research.

 Services